for Forensic Pathology Fellows and Toxicologists - HYBRID 2025

 The course features sections on involvement in drug related deaths of opioids, CNS depressants, stimulants, antidepressants and antipsychotics, novel psychoactive substances including hallucinogens, opioids and cannabinoids, anticonvulsants, alcohol and ketoacidosis, and other topics.
 Each session in structured to review the basics of the pharmacology, adverse effects, and guidance to interpretation of drug concentrations, and concludes with the perspectives of leading forensic pathologists.
 The program also includes an in-depth consideration of postmortem redistribution, and other factors that affect interpretation.

-CFSRE offers this training opportunity only one time per year.
+CFSRE offers this course only one time per year, and it is a unique training opportunity for forensic pathology fellows to meet the AGCME and NAME requirements in toxicology for their fellowship, and to become well-versed in the lessons of toxicology and toxicological interpretation as related to cause and manner that is not taught in medical school.
 The 2025 Postmortem Toxicology Training, with its world-leading experts and expertise, should not be missed!
 We look forward to your registration and attendance.